OneKey Docs

 }

-The connect() call will return a Promise that resolves when the user accepts the connection request, and reject (throw when awaited) when the user declines the request or closes the pop-up.
+The connect() call will return a that resolves when the user accepts the connection request, and reject (throw when awaited) when the user declines the request or closes the pop-up.
 See Errors for a breakdown of error messages OneKey may emit.

 When the user accepts the request to connect, the provider will also emit a connect event.